Biological Sciences

 Project

 Plankton samples that have been previously collected at different locations in Rangitāhua will be examined in the laboratory using a microscope, with a focus on quantifying the meroplankton (larval stages of marine invertebrates and fish).
-Photographic images of rare and abundant meroplankton will be used to start an identification guide for future research at Rangitāhua in a MBIE project (Te Mana o Rangitāhua) with Ngati Kuri and Auckland Museum.
+Photographic images of rare and abundant meroplankton will be used to start an identification guide for future research at Rangitāhua in an MBIE project (Te Mana o Rangitāhua) with Ngati Kuri and Auckland Museum.

-Ideal student: An understanding of marine invertebrate diversity would be a distinct advantage (e.g., completion of BIOSCI 208 or similar Invertebrate Diversity course), but on-the-job training will be provided during the project.
-Ideally suited for a student with interests in biodiversity, identification of small organisms, and in gaining skills in scientific photography and illustration.
+An understanding of marine invertebrate diversity would be a distinct advantage (e.g., completion of BIOSCI 208 or similar Invertebrate Diversity course), but on-the-job training will be provided during the project.

 Supervisor